Gkbinqi/CS106L/notes/lec12_Special Member Function.md

   Vector<T>::Vector() : _size(0), _capacity(4), _data(new T[_capacity]) { }
   ```

-  * It’s **quicker and more efficient** to directly construct member variables with intended values
+  * First, It’s **quicker and more efficient** to directly construct member variables with intended values

     * There are two steps happening here: the **first** is that `_size`, `_capacity`, and `_data` may have been default initialized